quickysoft-apps/electron-react-typescript-boilerplate/README.md

-# Yakapa Supervisor
+# Yakapa Electron Agent

 **The agent of Yakapa.**

 This is the agent of yakapa solution for software monitoring.
+Made with electron and edge.

 ## License